-Don’t be surprised if someone claiming to be from the IRS calls you on Tax Day.
-And don’t be surprised if the caller claiming to be an IRS agent is actually a scammer.
+Don’t be surprised if someone claiming to be from the IRS calls you on or around Tax Day.
+And don’t be surprised if the caller claiming to be an IRS agent is actually a con artist.

-This research provides all the support you need: You must be vigilant on and around Tax Day for scam calls.
+The message, then, is clear: You must be vigilant throughout tax season and on Tax Day for scam calls.
 If you’re not, you could expose yourself to financial pain.

 What’s a fake IRS call?

-There is such a service, an independent organization within the IRS.
-The IRS says that the service’s goal is to protect the rights of taxpayers and to help them with any tax problems they cannot resolve.
-However, the Taxpayer Advocate Service does not make unsolicited calls to taxpayers.
+The IRS does run such a service, one designed to protect the rights of taxpayers and to help them with any tax problems they cannot resolve.
+However, the real Taxpayer Advocate Service does not make unsolicited calls to taxpayers.
 Instead, taxpayers reach out to them.

-The IRS says scammers are spoofing the telephone number of the Taxpayer Advocate Service in Houston or Brooklyn.
+The IRS says scammers have often spoofed the telephone number of the Taxpayer Advocate Service in Houston or Brooklyn.
 Spoofing is when scammers make it look like a call is coming from a certain number, even if it isn’t.
 By spoofing a legitimate number, criminals boost the odds that consumers will pick up a call and fall for a scam.

 Scammers can then use this information to access consumer bank accounts, make fraudulent purchases with their credit cards, or even take out loans in their names.